 A search of Compass' vehicle unveiled an unlocked Avengers pencil box in the back seat.
 Inside that box were three bottles of methadone.
 The affidavit says one bottle was empty and two others had small amounts inside.
 That methadone was liquid and bright pink in color.

 On June 3, a few days after Zayden's death Compass said he had about a cup of red Jungle Juice at the motel room.
 She denied that Zayden took her medicine and denied being involved in giving him any methadone.

-An autopsy on Zayden revealed he had methadone in his system.
+revealed he had methadone in his system.

 "According to Dr. Rohrig with the Sedgwick County Regional Forensic Science Center, the amount of methadone Zayden had in his system would have also been fatal to an opioid-addicted adult," the affidavit says.